fikri2992/slate/source/index.html.md

 ]
 ```

-This endpoint generate a image or video.
+This endpoint generate a image or video from Make/Integromat

 ### HTTP Request